syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 To know more about these options, please refer the [ExcelFindType](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.ExcelFindType.html), [ExcelFindOptions](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.ExcelFindOptions.html) in the API documentation section.

 You can find all the occurrences of a text in worksheet by using [FindAll](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorksheet~FindAll.html) method.
 To know more about Find and Replace, please refer [IWorksheet](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorksheet_members.html) in the API documentation section.
-The following code illustrates how to find all the occurrences of text in worksheet with different find options.
+The following code illustrates how to find all the occurrences of text in a worksheet with different find options.

 {% tabs %}
 {% highlight c# %}